andiosika/NLP-to-identify-toxic-or-abusive-language-for-online-conversation-using-Keras-Deep-Learning-Models/README.md

 Evaluation is fairly straightforward for this project.
 But you'll still need to think about which metric to use and about how best to cross-validate your results.

+### Problem 4: Natural Language Processing (NLP)

+If you choose this option, you'll build an NLP model to analyze Twitter sentiment about Apple and Google products.
+The dataset comes from CrowdFlower via [data.world][].
+Human raters rated the sentiment in over 9,000 Tweets as positive, negative, or neither.

+Your task is to:

+> Build a model that can rate the sentiment of a Tweet based on its content.

+#### Aim for a Proof of Concept

+There are many approaches to NLP problems - start with something simple and iterate from there.
+For example, you could start by limiting your analysis to positive and negative Tweets only, allowing you to build a binary classifier.
+Then you could add in the neutral Tweets to build out a multiclass classifier.
+You may also consider using some of the more advanced NLP methods in the Mod 4 Appendix.

+#### Evaluation

+Evaluating multiclass classifiers can be trickier than binary classifiers because there are multiple ways to mis-classify an observation, and some errors are more problematic than others.
+Use the business problem that your NLP project sets out to solve to inform your choice of evaluation metrics.

 ## The Deliverables